#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 Jealousy: Losing What We Possess

 This feeling also applies to coworkers who feel jealous of seeing their colleagues praised by their boss.
 These feelings stem from the very essence of fearing loss and worth.
+So, how to stop being jealous?
+First, we must recognize that jealousy often comes from insecurity, and it’s essential to deal with it by focusing on our own growth and self-worth rather than comparing ourselves to others.

 Envy: Desiring What Others Possess